Telfair Square

 A Glimpse Into History

 Telfair Square is one of the original squares mapped out in Savannah's historic district back in 1733.
-It wasn't always known by this name though - originally called St. James Square, it got its current moniker in 1883 to honor the Telfair family, who left quite an impressive mark on Savannah's cultural and economic landscape.
+It wasn't always known by this name though - originally called St. James Square, the name was a nod to the famous green space in London, and the neighborhood around it was considered one of the most fashionable addresses in early Savannah.
+The square got its current name in 1883 to honor the Telfair family, who left quite an impressive mark on Savannah's cultural and economic landscape.

 There's something almost tangibly historic about this place.
 You can feel the weight of stories as you walk through, and many visitors find themselves drawn to this aspect of the square.
 Some even join ghost tours that share eerie tales about the area, including the mysterious story of the Telfair tower.